is a normal part of life, but it’s important to understand the difference between normal hair shedding and actual hair loss.

 - Soft laser therapy

-This technology has been FDA-certified as a Type II supplementary hair loss treatment, but the degree and effectiveness of this supplementary approach are subtle.
+This technology has been FDA-certified as a Type II supplementary, but the degree and effectiveness of this supplementary approach are subtle.

 - Dietary supplements